jtlabsio/settings/readme.md

 ### Viper doesn't support case-senstive keys... does this library?

-TL;DR: yes
+TL;DR: yes, but this isn't really applicable in this package.

-The approach within Viper involves loading configuration from various sources and each source is a potential source of truth for the configuration value.
-As such, it would be a non-trivial matter for Viper to support case-sensitve key lookup.
-In this package, the source of truth for the configuration value is considered the `out interface{}` struct provided to the `Gather` method.
+The approach within Viper involves loading configuration from various sources and each source is a potential origin of the configuration value.
+It would be a non-trivial matter for Viper to support case-sensitve key lookup.

+In this package, there is a single source of truth for the final configuration, which is the `out interface{}` struct provided to the `Gather` method.
 All other sources for configuration are mapped to the desired output struct.